-Here, a brief survey of small and large wonders in the international haute cuisine scene, five gastronomic delights you should always have at hand.
+Here, a brief review of small and large wonders in the international haute cuisine scene, highlighting five gastronomic delights you should always have at hand.

 Mumm Cuvée R. Lalou